GNU: GNU as an operating system

-Because of the development status of Hurd, GNU is usually paired with other kernels such as Linux or FreeBSD.
+Most Linux distributions feature a Linux kernel which contains proprietary binary blobs.
+In 2012, a fork of the Linux kernel with all proprietary components removed, called Linux-libre, became an official part of the GNU Project.

+The GNU Project endorses linux-libre distributions Hyperbola GNU/Linux-libre, Parabola GNU/Linux-libre, Dragora GNU/Linux-Libre, GNU Guix System, and Trisquel.

+GNU/Linux naming controversy

 Whether the combination of GNU libraries with external kernels is a GNU operating system with a kernel (e.g. GNU with Linux), because the GNU collection renders the kernel into a usable operating system as understood in modern software development, or whether the kernel is an operating system unto itself with a GNU layer on top (i.e. Linux with GNU), because the kernel can operate a machine without GNU, is a matter of ongoing debate.
 The FSF maintains that an operating system built using the Linux kernel and GNU tools and utilities should be considered a variant of GNU, and promotes the term GNU/Linux for such systems (leading to the GNU/Linux naming controversy).
 This view is not exclusive to the FSF.
 Notably, Debian, one of the biggest and oldest Linux distributions, refers to itself as Debian GNU/Linux.